Item Optimisation overview

 Medical practitioners providing a health assessment for Aboriginal and Torres Strait Islander people should use MBS Item 715.
 This MBS health assessment item has no designated time or complexity requirements.

-• Item 669 Heart health assessment provided by general practitioners and medical practitioners: This metric shows the number of patients eligible for item 699 who have not had any Health Assessments in the past 12 months.
+Heart health assessment item 699: This metric shows the number of patients eligible for item 699 who have not had any Health Assessments in the past 12 months.

 3. Other potential eligibilities

-• Item 10997 Provision of monitoring and support for a person with a chronic condition by a practice nurse or Aboriginal and Torres Strait Islander health practitioner: Eligibility is based on the patient's billing history at the practice and has had items 721, 723, 732 or an item 965 or 967 billed in the past 12 months.
-This excludes patients who have had 5 or more 10997s this calendar year
+- Item 10997 Provision of monitoring and support for a person with a chronic condition by a practice nurse or Aboriginal and Torres Strait Islander health practitioner: Eligibility is based on the patient's billing history at the practice and has had items 721, 723, 732 billed prior to July 1st, 2025*, or an item 965 or 967 billed in the past 18 months.
+Eligibility will also include whether the patient has been billed for a multidisciplinary care plan (731) in the last 18 months.
+This excludes patients who have had 5 or more 10997s this calendar year and those who have been rejected for a 10997 in the calendar year.

-• Item 10987 Follow-up service provided by a practice nurse or Aboriginal and Torres Strait Islander health practitioner, on behalf of a Medical Practitioner, for an Indigenous person who has received a health assessment: This metric shows the number of patients who have had an item 715 billed in the past 12 months and have not had 10 x item 10987s this calendar year
+- Item 10987 Follow-up service provided by a practice nurse or Aboriginal and Torres Strait Islander health practitioner, on behalf of a Medical Practitioner, for an Indigenous person who has received a health assessment: This metric shows the number of patients who have had an item 715 billed in the past 12 months and have not had 10 x item 10987s the whole calendar year

 As with other patient lists in Cubiko, ultimately, it is the Practitioner's decision whether a patient is eligible for a particular type of service.